 For Grade 12 Students only: To be eligible for graduation, each student must hand in their signed forms no later than June 1.

 Student may also complete their SSL (Student Service Learning) hours during the summer.
 All hours must be handed in to Mrs.Fabina by the last Friday in September.

 Students may also choose to fulfill their entire service learning requirement at one time.
 As an example: if a 9th grade student completes 40 hours of community service, the requirement has been met and no further hours are necessary.

 Please encourage your children to read the FAQs for students

 GISW students should always strive to be neat and clean in their dress and appearance and dress appropriately while at school.
-GISW does not enforce a uniform code.
+At GISW students are not required to wear a uniform.
 However, please see GISW’s Dress Code Policy.